soveng/website/src/content/homepage/-index.md

 ---
 # Banner
 banner:
-  title: "The Program That Brought You Blossom, Nutzaps, Wikifreedia, Nsite, Tollgate, Zapstore, and More"
+  title: "Ship the future"
-  content: "Sovereign Engineering is a 6-week program of high-bandwidth ideation, experimentation, mentorship, dialog, cross-pollination and discussions on how to build kickass applications and services for a self-sovereign future. "
+  content: "Six weeks of high-bandwidth ideation, experimentation, mentorship, dialog, cross-pollination and discussions on how to build kickass applications, services, and businesses for a self-sovereign future."
   image: "/images/banner.png"
   button:
     enable: true